wolfgang-stefani/Traffic-Sign-Classifier/README.md

 ![alt text][image14]

 In comparison to LeNet, the **learning rate** is reduced from 0,001 to 0,0005.
 A higher learning rate does not mean to learn more and faster.
 In fact you get to a better model with low loss faster with a low learning rate.
 **Epochs** are changed from 10 to 50.
 An epoch is a single pass of the whole dataset through the model used to increase the accuracy of the model without requiring more data.
-It is importan to chose the right number of epochs.
+It is important to chose a good suitable of epochs.

 For reducing overfitting, the regularization technique dropout is implemented with `keep_prob` set to 0,7.

 The code of the model can be found in the [project's IPython notebook](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb) in the first cell right under the headline "Step 2: Design a Model Architecture (Deep Learning model)".

 The results of the final model are:
-* training set accuracy of 98,1%
-* validation set accuracy of 99,9%
+* validation set accuracy of 98,1%
 * test set accuracy of 95,6%
+* (training set accuracy of 99,9%)

 ### Test a Model on New Images